bytebase/bytebase.com/content/blog/planetscale-vs-neon.md

 PlanetScale and Neon are similar to each other, they are also similar to MongoDB / Snowflake:

-- Like MongoDB, PlanetScale uses shared-nothing architecture, provides a comprehensive database platform, is developer obsessed, and can tell great product stories.
+- Like MongoDB, PlanetScale uses shared-nothing architecture, provides a comprehensive database platform, is developer obsessed, and tells great product stories.

-- Like Snowflake, Neon brings the novel shared-storage architecture to the staggering OLTP space, uses Postgres dialect, and also values developer experience.
+- Like Snowflake, Neon brings the novel shared-storage approach to the staggering OLTP architecture, uses Postgres dialect, and also values developer experience.

 Both PlanetScale and Neon could become the next MongoDB / Snowflake for modern RDBMS database-as-a-service (DBaaS).
 We've all been waiting too long for this.